zunderlab/FLOWMAP/README.md

   * `condition.col.label` - variable that is only required for MultiFLOW-MAP runs to distinguish data from different conditions/treatments/timecourses, function will use the column with this label as the condition label for each cell, default is set to NULL
   * `clustering.var` - which channels to use to influence the graph shape
   * `distance.metric` - choose "manhattan" or "euclidean" for most cases, default is set to "manhattan"
-  * `per` -  lower values for the “per” provide higher resolution and enable better separation of rare populations, but are more sensitive to noise whereas higher values are less sensitive to noise but will only capture the more robust populations.
+  * `k` - number of nearest neighbors to use for density calculation to determine number of edges per vertex; lower values provide higher resolution and enable better separation of rare populations, but are more sensitive to noise whereas higher values are less sensitive to noise but will only capture the more robust populations
   * `minimum` - minimum number of edges allotted based on density, affects connectivity, recommended default is 2
   * `maximum` - maximum number of edges allotted based on density, affects connectivity, recommended default is 5
   * `save.folder` - where you want the output files to be saved to, default is set to current directory or getwd() result